The events draw a varied audience with an interest in the region.

 All events are free and open to the public unless otherwise stated.

-For further information contact the Centres and Programmes Office.
+For further information contact the Centres and Institutes Office.

 Please note that every effort has been made to ensure that the information contained on the website is as accurate as possible.
 We cannot guarantee, however, that subsequent changes have not been made.
 Please be advised to check information relating to scheduled events by using the contact information provided.

 - Body Like Withered Wood and Heart like Dead Ashes.
 Reconfiguring the Remains of Kamatari’s Statue at Tōnomine